SoccerStatsUS/s2/README.md

 goals_for can represent either minutes gf or games played gf, whereas w/l/t represent only games played.

 Probably need to think about the game stat (stat for one player for one game, or stat for one game or whatever.
 Just another kind of stat.
-Can just apply game to stat also...
+Can just apply game to stat also.

 # Homepage